briatte/tidykml/README.md

 ## Limitations

-- The `tidykml` package was __tested only against a limited number of KML files__, all of which came from [Google My Maps][google-my-maps].
+- The `tidykml` package was __tested only against a limited number of KML files__, all of which came either from [GADM][gadm] or from [Google My Maps][google-my-maps].
 The fields that it extracts from the KML file might not fit other KML sources.
 - The `tidykml` package __does not fully support [MultiGeometry][kml-multigeom] elements__, such as multi-polygons, and will only handle their _first_ element, in order of appearance in the KML source.

 Due to these limitations, `tidykml` lives on GitHub but will probably never show up on CRAN.